richierh/KivyPos/README.md

 # Need Support
-### Help us to contribute in such :
+### Help us to contribute by becoming one of below :
 #### 1. Contributor for Developer
+Of course, we always need developers to boosting the development of this application.
+Take this chance to improving yourself as a profesional

 #### 2. Backer / Donations
-I would love to have a cup of coffee from you guys :-)
+I would love to have a cup of coffee from you guys :-) .
+Save this project for the development continuity
 <br><img src="/assets/images/BSI.png" width='250'></br>
 BSI (Bank Syariah Indonesia)
 Account Bank No 1041478396